Manasvin5/Manasvin5/README.md

 Here's a little more about me:

 #### 🔍 Areas of Interest
-- **Programming Languages:** While I know a bit of **Python**, I'm currently trying to learn The **C** Programming Language.
+- **Programming Languages:** While I know a bit of **Python, HTML, CSS** I'm currently trying to learn **The C Programming Language**.
 The thrill of understanding low-level programming and system internals keeps me motivated.
 - **Operating Systems:** I'm an hardcore Linux user(but..), constantly exploring its various distros and functionalities.
   AUR is the best.. and I use the blackarch repo too.
 I have once also sucessfully installed GENTOO 😅😅.
 Once I built LFS(Linux-For-Scratch) from a user-script
 - **Low-Level Hardware:** Understanding how things work at a fundamental level and interacting with hardware directly is something I find incredibly exciting.